I am a painter and printmaker

 "painting is shamanic magic, every new one you make or see breaks with the tradition, re-writes the history and makes new rules - one is left holding the familiar stuff like a skin that a snake shed - and that's how it should be.

-I think it is our first instinctive language; so many contributed their talent and vision to where we are now.
+I think it is our first instinctive language; so many contributed their talent and vision to where we are now - not that there is linear progress.

-I wonder what the first painters would say about the living ones.
+I wonder what the first painters would think about us.

-it blows my mind where they are taking the contemporary painting now - the colour, the attitude, intensity, the concept.
+it blows my mind where the artists are taking the contemporary painting at the moment - the colour, the attitude, freedom, intensity, the concept.

 I studied painting in London and in Warsaw but mostly in the galleries of Europe and on the side of the road.